 The platform’s limitations mainly affect businesses with highly specific custom needs or those requiring complex B2B wholesale configurations.
 Though even these can often be addressed with advanced customization.

-At 2HatsLogic, we specialize in helping businesses not just set up Shopify stores but optimize them for conversion and growth through headless commerce implementations.
+At 2HatsLogic, we specialize in Shopify development services to help businesses not just set up Shopify stores but optimize them for conversion and growth through headless commerce implementations.

 Whether you’re just starting out or looking to take your existing Shopify store to the next level, our team of experts can help you navigate the process.